 XARELTO® has a distinct pharmacologic profile

 Rapid onset of action

 XARELTO® reaches maximum plasma concentrations and inhibits Factor Xa 2 to 4 hours after the medication is taken.†6

-The terminal elimination half-life is 5 to 9 hours in healthy subjects aged 20 to 45 years and 11 to 13 hours in the elderly.
+The terminal elimination half-life is 5 to 9 hours in healthy subjects aged 20 to 45 years and 11 to 13 hours in healthy, elderly subjects.

 A 10-mg dose of XARELTO® has nearly complete bioavailability and is not affected by food.
 XARELTO® 10-mg tablets can be taken with or without food